The third connection in Benkler's Tripod

 Firms, markets, and peer production all have their advantages, and in the real world, most productive activity is mixed.

 Managers in firms manage some production directly and trade in markets for other production.
 This connection in the firms/markets/peer production tripod is as old as firms.

 The open source software business is the second connection.
 Managers in firms both manage software production directly and sponsor peer production projects, or manage employees who participate in projects.

 But what about the third possible connection between legs of the tripod?
 Is it possible to make a direct connection between peer production and markets, one that doesn't go through firms?
 And why would you want to connect peer production directly to markets in the first place?
 Not just because that's where the money is, but because markets are a good tool for getting information out of people, and projects need information.
+Save the whole Kooths et al. paper to read later.
+Best case against open source that I know of—all the points that a serious open source proponent needs to be able to address.
 Stefan Kooths, Markus Langenfurth, and Nadine Kalwey wrote, in "Open-Source Software: An Economic Assessment" (PDF),

 Developers lack key information due to the absence of pricing in open-source software.
 They do not have information concerning customers’ willingness to pay (= actual preferences), based on which production decisions would be made in the market process.
 Because of the absence of this information, supply does not automatically develop in line with the needs of the users, which may manifest itself as oversupply (excessive supply) or undersupply (excessive demand).
 Furthermore, the functional deficits in the software market also work their way up to the upstream factor markets (in particular, the labor market for developers) and–depending on the financing model of the open-source software development–to the downstream or parallel complementary markets (e.g., service markets) as well.